A CPU in Lua

 end

-If you want to test the program you can just fill the memory with a program and execute the FDX function:
+Let’s test the program!
+You can fill the memory with a program and execute the FDX function:

 -- TEST